mariotoffia/gogreengrass/README.md

 }
 ```

 Make sure to have the shared library shim installed by `gogreengrass -sdkc` - _see Command Line Tool_.
+Since this file is decorated with generator pattern, `go generate` will create the library shim.
 Just do a standard _go_ build `go build -o testlambda main.go` and include it into your deployment.

 The following _CDK_ definition can be used to deploy the above lambda (_see sample: internal/test/sdkc/lambda_).